aceliwang/potatopsych/Practice - PsychScene Videos.md

 - Evidence against
   - Poor quality of life in context of restriction of individual rights

 ### MEQ 15.4 Jarvis, on meeting with you, asks what the long-term serious risks are with regards to being on paliperidone depot long-term.
 Explain your response to Jarvis.
-List and elaborate (4 marks).
+List and elaborate.
+(4 marks)

 - Side effects of paliperidone
   - Increased prolactin